marklogic/marklogic-spark-connector/docs/writing.md

     .processAllAvailable()
 ```

-The above example will stream the data in the `./data/csv-files/100-employees.csv` file through the MarkLogic Spark
+The above example will stream the data in the `./data/csv-files/100-employees.csv` file through the
 connector and into MarkLogic.
 This will result 100 new JSON documents in the `streaming-example` collection.

 The ability to stream data into MarkLogic can make Spark an effective tool for obtaining data from a variety of data